-2.2.1 Grips - Standard left or right hand grips.
-No orthopaedic type grips that provide support to the hand or wrist that will prevent the handgun from falling freely to the ground when the hand is opened.
+2.2.2 Grips - Standard or left- and right-hand grips.
+No palm shelf or orthopaedic type grips that provide support to the hand or wrist.

-2.2.2 Calibre:
+2.2.3 Calibre:

-Rimfire: Any Rim fire in .22 Long rifle.
+Rimfire: Any Rimfire in .22 Long rifle.
 At all registered matches or State titles only .22 long rifle ammunition to be used.
 Centrefire: For Centrefire competition maximum of .38 calibre shall be used.

-2.2.3 Sights:
+2.2.4 Sights:

-Metallic Sights: Any Metallic Sights allowed Maximum barrel length for Metallic sights is 6 inches Unrestricted - Any Optic sights as long as no image is projected on the target. eg Laser Sights.
+Metallic Sights: Any Metallic Sights allowed Maximum barrel length for Metallic sights is 6.5 inches Unrestricted - Any Optic sights as long as no image is projected on the target. eg Laser Sights.
+2.2.5 Triggers - There shall be no restriction on the weight of the trigger pull provided it functions safely and as originally intended.
+Trigger shoes or extensions of any kind will not protrude beyond the dimensions of the trigger guard.

-- 2.2.4 Triggers There shall be no restrictions on the weight of the trigger pull, provided it functions safely and as originally intended.
-Trigger shoes or extensions of any kind will not protrude beyond the dimensions of the trigger quard. - 2.2.5 Barrels No compensators or ported barrels allowed for Centrefire firearms.
-Barrels drilled and tapped for a scope mount may retain the mount for the competition. - 2.2.6 Handguns used in the match shall be serviceable and safe.
-If any handgun is observed to be unserviceable or unsafe it shall be withdrawn at the request of the range officer. - 2.2.7 Competitors handguns may be inspected at any time throughout the conduct of the competition to ensure that it complies with the competition rules. - 2.2.8 One handgun only will be used by a competitor in all stages of a match.
-If during a match the original handgun becomes unserviceable, the competitor may continue to compete using another handgun, of the same calibre provided the competitor doesn't gain an advantage over their prior handgun.
+2.2.6 Barrels - No compensators or ported barrels will be allowed.
+Barrels drilled and tapped for a scope mount may retain the mount for the competition.

+2.2.7 Handguns used in the match shall be serviceable and safe.
+If any handgun is observed to be unserviceable or unsafe it shall be withdrawn at the request of the range officer.

+2.2.8 Competitors handguns may be inspected at any time throughout the conduct of a competition to ensure that they comply with the rules.

+2.2.9 One handgun only will be used by a competitor in all stages of a match.
+If during a match the original handgun becomes unserviceable, the competitor may continue to compete using another handgun of the same calibre, provided the competitor doesn't gain an advantage over their prior handgun.